Meet Our Staff

 Mercy Ingraham is a force of nature in the kitchen as a hearth cook, using the fireplace in her beautiful 1800’s home in Hulmeville, Pennsylvania.
 In addition to her extensive knowledge and teaching of fireplace cooking techniques, Mercy has co-authored a local Recipe Book transcribing its original receipts from the 1700’s.
 We are thrilled to have Mercy onboard with us to write a series of Articles on historic recipes and cooking.

 Mandy Marland is an extremely talented Graphic Artist and Designer with a special flare for primitives, antiques and many other creative styles.
-Mandy will be writing occasional Articles as well as helping with graphic design of some of the Mercantile Gatherings printable product line, and most recently, Mandy is contributing our wonderful Printable Tags offered exclusively on our website from issue to issue.
+Mandy writes occasional Articles, as well as helps with the graphic design of some of the Mercantile Gatherings printable product line.

 Kristie Worthington, Photographer